aboutsummaryrefslogtreecommitdiffstats

 +ENVIRONMENT VARIABLES

-+ The following environment variables affects the execution of
++ The following environment variables affect the execution of

 + sshexec: